 (14) "Baseline Period" means:

 (a) Any consecutive 12 calendar month period during the calendar years 1977 or 1978 for any regulated pollutant other than greenhouse gases.
-The Department may allow the use of a prior time period upon a determination that it is more representative of normal source operation.
+DEQ may allow the use of a prior time period upon a determination that it is more representative of normal source operation.

 (b) Any consecutive 12 calendar month period during the calendar years 2000 through 2010 for greenhouse gases.